mochbayuw/env-setting/README.md

 # env-setting

-This repo contain all setting for pentest good environment
+This repo contain all env setting for every condition